OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 327530.43 | 232564.48 | 1: 1.408

 ### Insight:
-The ratio of value to price indicates that properties are selling for more than their assessed values on average, suggesting strong demand or potential overvaluation.
+The ratio of value to price at 1:1.408 indicates that properties are selling for more than their assessed values on average, suggesting strong demand or potential overvaluation.

 ### 2. Analyze trends in SalePrice over different year to understand how property prices have changed over time.